zuo/unittest_expander/docs/reference.rst

       built-in type :class:`bytes` or :class:`bytearray` (or of a subclass thereof) will become *illegal* in the version *0.5.0*.

-   Each item of a parameter collection should be one of:
+   Each *item* of a parameter collection is supposed to be:

    * a :class:`param` instance,
    * a :class:`tuple` (converted automatically to a :class:`param`
-     that contains the items of that tuple),
+     which contains parameter values being the items of that tuple),
-   * any other object (converted automatically to a :class:`param` that contains only one item: that object).
+   * any other object (converted automatically to a :class:`param` which contains only one parameter value: that object).

 *or*